oVirt/ovirt-site/source/feature/ipv6-support.html.md

 *   New class 'netmodels.IPv6'.
 Similar like netmodels.IPv4, for address validation and representation
     -   This brings changes in class netmodels.IpConfig, configNetwork.objectivizeNetwork
-*   Ifcfg files have to have IPv6 capabilities as are described here <http://www.cyberciti.biz/faq/rhel-redhat-fedora-centos-ipv6-network-configuration/>
+*   Ifcfg files have to have IPv6 capabilities as are described here <http://www.cyberciti.biz/faq/rhel-redhat-fedora-centos-ipv6-network-configuration/> .
+More information about IPv6 initscripts are here: <http://www.deepspace6.net/projects/initscripts-ipv6.html> .
     -   ifcfg.ConfigWriter._createConfFile(),
     -   There is a change from Hunt Xu <http://gerrit.ovirt.org/#/c/11741> that seems outdated now, but that dealed with new shape of ifcfg files.
 *   Iproute2 configurator (http://gerrit.ovirt.org/#/c/15301/) looks like there shouldn't be made any changes?